 “There is an old proverb that goes ‘Sow a thought, reap an action; sow an action, reap a habit; sow a habit, reap a character; sow a character, reap a destiny.’
 Even those small pebbles you collect can add up.”

 Brooke Liu ’16, the 2015-16 Regimental Commander, spoke eloquently about her journey at Farragut and reminded the future cadets “to plant the seed of highest hope.”
 As she said, Brooke came from 7294.7 miles away west of the United States and proudly realized many of her dreams.
 She spoke fondly of navigating her way from being “an anonymous cadet wandering on the grinder” to running the regiment.
 She described the elation of teachers like Ms. Eleni Stone upon hearing the news of “a four on the AP exam” or Mr. Rob Ewing upon receiving a phone call that she had achieved private pilot certification.
 Most importantly, Brooke said she would take away from Farragut the type of leadership, confidence and determination that will leave an indelible mark on her life.

-Profiting from Farragut’s military structure
+Profiting from Farragut’s best boarding school in USA structure

 For Michael Cooney, the Class of 2016 salutatorian, Farragut may have been “right down the street” but it still presented the same type of conundrum as a new student coming from the other side of the world.
 “I still had no clue of what to expect because of its best boarding school in USA aspect.”
 Yet, Michael emphasized how the Class of 2016 resembled many other classes in that the cadets profited from the best boarding school in USA structure, becoming leaders who will carry those leadership traits forward in their respective lives.
 A large part of that foundation resulted from the support system he had throughout his time at Farragut.